 We want the most talented people to become teachers.
-So if you’re interested in teaching secondary maths, physics, chemistry, computing, languages or design and technology, you could be eligible for Premier Plus.
+So if you’re interested in teaching secondary biology, geography, maths, physics, chemistry, computing or languages, you could be eligible for Premier Plus.
 This service offers a range of exclusive benefits – in addition to our standard programme of support and guidance – when you register with us.

 The Premier Plus service includes: